jeffbarish/wax-manual/source/edit.rst

 .. image:: figures/edit-import.png
     :align: center

 To create a work from sound files that you import, start by selecting the appropriate genre.
 Next, select the files in the file chooser that you want to import.
-The Create option becomes available (you can use the down arrow to select the Create function) and sensitive when you select at least one sound file.
+The Create option becomes available (you can use the down arrow to select the Create function, if necessary) and sensitive when you select at least one sound file.
 Click it to effect the import.
 Wax copies the selected tracks into the sound archive.
 If there are tags in the sound files (there usually are), Wax will attempt to assign their values to the appropriate metadata fields in Wax.
 As in Rip CD mode, Wax will put the tags in the raw metadata panel so that you can examine them.

 Normally, you will import all tracks in a single operation using the Create mode of the double button.
 However, it is also possible to *add* tracks using the Add mode of the double button.
 As in Rip CD mode, adding tracks leaves the work metadata unchanged.
 Wax appends tracks to the end of the list of tracks whether the original tracks got there by ripping or importing.